-For more information about setting up your Server, see [Installation > Server-setup >].
+For more information about setting up your Uyuni Server, see Installation-and-upgrade > Server-setup.

-Use the WebUI to add the required software products, and schedule a repository synchronization.
+Use the Uyuni Web UI to add the required software products, and schedule a repository synchronization.
 The best way to do this is to navigate to Admin > Setup Wizard and follow the prompts.

-For more information about the setup wizard, see [Installation > Setup-wizard >].
+For more information about the setup wizard, see Installation-and-upgrade > Setup-wizard.

 If you are intending to register Ubuntu or Red Hat Enterprise Linux clients, you need to set up custom repositories and channels.
-For more information, see the relevant section in [Client-configuration > Registration-overview >].
+For more information, see the relevant section in Client-configuration > Registration-overview.